 So great to hear that!
 Thank you for the kind feedback.

-Anonymous
+Anonymous says

-Anonymous
+Anonymous says

 Just made this and boy was it easy and tasty!
 I made a little bit more of the dressing for more taste.
 So good!

-Can't go wrong with a little more dressing.
+Can't go wrong with a little more dressing!
 So glad you enjoyed it!

-Lacy Dean
+Lacy Dean says

 I made this for a cook out and even my very picky, veggie hating friends loved this!
 It's so good.
 I love quinoa and I love that this one is a cold dish.